DCEM: A deep complementary energy method for solid mechanics: Result

-\Cref{fig:=0077E9=005F62=0067F1=005F62=006746=0081EA=007531=00626D=008F6Ctaumax=005BF9=006BD4} gives four methods to predict the maximum shear stress $\tau$, and the maximum shear stress effect of the four methods is good.
-The PINNs strong form of displacement and the DEM fluctuate greatly, but the PINNs strong form of stress function and the DCM fluctuate less because the pre-setting $\alpha$ affects the result of the stress solution, including DCM and the strong form of stress function, i.e., the initial prediction value will affect the accuracy and convergence speed.
-All four methods can predict maximum shear stress well, as is shown in \Cref{fig:Prantl_alpha_tau_inital}c under different $a/b$.
+\Cref{fig:=0077E9=005F62=0067F1=005F62=006746=0081EA=007531=00626D=008F6Ctaumax=005BF9=006BD4} presents four methods for predicting the maximum shear stress $\tau$.
+The effectiveness of these methods in predicting the maximum shear stress is demonstrated to be satisfactory.
+The PINNs strong form of displacement and the DEM fluctuate greatly, but the PINNs strong form of stress function and the DCEM fluctuate less because the pre-setting $\alpha$ affects the result of the stress solution, i.e., the initial prediction value will affect the accuracy and convergence speed.
+Compared to PINNs and DEM based on displacement, \Cref{fig:Prantl_alpha_tau_inital}c shows that PINNs and DCEM based on stress function more closely capture the essence of stress.
+As a result, methods based on stress function achieve higher accuracy than those based on displacement.

-DEM has been discussed in detail in \citep{loss_is_minimum_potential_energy}, so here we mainly discuss the DCM based on the minimum complementary energy form, and we analyze the DCM separately in this paper. \Cref{fig:=0077E9=005F62=0067F1=005F62=006746=0081EA=007531=00626D=008F6Ctau=004E91=0056FE}c,f show that the maximum absolute error is mainly concentrated on the boundary, because the maximum shear stress is concentrated on the boundary, so it cannot show that the learning of the boundary is worse than that of the interior simply.
-On the whole, the predictive shear stress effect of DCM is good.
+DEM has been discussed in detail in \cite{loss_is_minimum_potential_energy}, so now we focus on DCEM only. \Cref{fig:=0077E9=005F62=0067F1=005F62=006746=0081EA=007531=00626D=008F6Ctau=004E91=0056FE}c,f show that the maximum absolute error is mainly concentrated on the boundary, because the maximum shear stress is concentrated on the boundary, so it cannot show that the learning of the boundary is worse than that of the interior simply.
+On the whole, the predictive shear stress effect of DCEM is close to the exact solution.
+The $\mathcal{L}_{2}^{rel}$ relative error norm and $\mathcal{H}_{1}^{rel}$ relative error seminorm in DCEM are calculated as follows

+Four different neural networks were constructed, each having a different number of hidden layers (HL): 1HL, 2HL, 3HL, and 4HL.
+Each hidden layer consists of 30 neurons.
+Additionally, the NNs were trained for various steps ranging from 100 to 1000.
+As shown in \Cref{fig:=L2_H1_norm_prantl}, all neural network architectures demonstrated promising results when compared with the exact solution.
+Moreover, the DCEM exhibited convergence concerning the training steps in both $\mathcal{L}_{2}^{rel}$ and $\mathcal{H}_{1}^{rel}$ norms.
+However, it should be noted that the DCEM did not converge with respect to the number of hidden layers, as having more hidden layers did not necessarily result in improved accuracy.